Srinidhi-Krishnan30/TDSProject1/README.md

 #### Interesting Discovery:
 The most popular programming language among top Toronto developers was Python, followed by JavaScript which is very surprising.
 Majority of these projects used the MIT license, which suggests a preference for open-source licensing.
-Many profiles did not have company name listed incidating a lot of free lancing activity
+Many profiles did not have company name listed incidating a lot of freelancing activity.

 #### Developer Recommendation:
-Having MIT license for repositories attracts more users.Developers must also consider using python apart from conventional languages as it is equally popular in the community.
+Having MIT license for repositories attracts more users.Developers must also consider using python apart from conventional languages as they are equally popular in the community.